En7ity303/youtube-downloader/README.md

 |DISCLAIMER|
 |----------|
-This script is only for educational purpose, downloading YouTube video is AGAINST the YouTube's terms.
+This script is only for educational purpose, downloading YouTube video is AGAINST copyright and YouTube's terms.
 I do not take any responsibility for your usage.